pavel-demin/red-pitaya-notes/led-blinker.md

 For my experiments with the [Red Pitaya](http://redpitaya.readthedocs.io), I'd like to have the following development environment:

- - recent version of the [Vivado Design Suite](http://www.xilinx.com/products/design-tools/vivado)
+ - recent version of the [Vivado Design Suite](https://www.xilinx.com/products/design-tools/vivado)
- - recent version of the [Linux kernel from Xilinx](http://github.com/Xilinx/linux-xlnx/tree/xilinx-v2016.4)
+ - recent version of the [mainline Linux kernel](https://www.kernel.org)
- - recent version of the [Debian distribution](http://www.debian.org/releases/jessie) on the development machine
+ - recent version of the [Debian distribution](https://www.debian.org/releases/jessie) on the development machine
- - recent version of the [Debian distribution](http://www.debian.org/releases/jessie) on the Red Pitaya
+ - recent version of the [Debian distribution](https://www.debian.org/releases/jessie) on the Red Pitaya
  - basic project with all the [Red Pitaya](http://redpitaya.readthedocs.io) peripherals connected
  - mostly command-line tools
  - shallow directory structure